AmanaFaizal/steamnoodles-feedback-agent-amanaFaizal/README.md

 - **Flexible date-based filtering** with natural language inputs.
 - **Interactive and exportable plots** via matplotlib and seaborn.
 - **CSV-based data source** for easy integration and updates.

 ---
+## 📝 Summary of Approach

+1. **Data Preparation**
+   - Collected customer review data in CSV format (`reviews.csv`) with fields: `date`, `review`, and `sentiment`.
+   - Pre-processed the dataset to ensure date formatting and sentiment labeling (Positive, Negative, Neutral).

+2. **Feedback Agent**
+   - Implemented using **LangChain + Groq LLM API**.
+   - Takes a review as input → classifies its sentiment → generates a short feedback summary.
+   - Ensures outputs are consistent by using structured prompts.

+3. **Visualization Agent**
+   - Processes the dataset of reviews and sentiment labels.
+   - Generates time-based sentiment distribution plots using **Matplotlib**.

+4. **Integration & Testing**
+   - Both agents were tested on sample reviews from the dataset.
+   - Verified correctness by checking auto-generated feedback and matching it against expected sentiment.
+   - Output plots were validated against sample date ranges.

+5. **Results**
+   - Accurate sentiment classification with meaningful feedback summaries.
+   - Visual plots clearly illustrate sentiment trends over time.

+---